Asma Nabeel

 Asma Nabeel (1970s – 1 July 2021) was a Pakistani screenwriter, poet, producer and creative consultant.
 She wrote scripts for Pakistani dramas such as Khuda Mera Bhi Hai and Khaani.

 Education

-She had a Master's in Mass Communication from University of Karachi 2000.
+She completed her Master's in Mass Communication from University of Karachi in 2000.

 Career

 Creative consultant

 Asma worked as an advertising consultant in many companies.
 She remained a creative director at JWT for four years.
 She also remained a creative head at ORIENTM.
 Asma later became a Chief creative officer at Walter Pakistan.

 Screenwriter

 Asma made her debut into screenwriting when diagnosed with breast cancer, after which she had to undergo several chemotherapy sessions.
 In these sessions, Asma wanted to spend more time with herself, so she started writing one-liners.
 One day, Asma ran into Sana Shahnawaz; a new producer with whom she collaborated to produce the screenplay, Khuda Mera Bhi Hai.
 Asma wrote a 26-episode series which was produced by Sana Shahnawaz into the play.
 The drama raised the issue of tolerance and acceptance of unisex children in society.
 It was aired on ARY Digital and starred Ayesha Khan and Syed Jibran as lead actors.

 Asma wrote the TV series Khaani for Seventh Sky Entertainment which became a popular series and outranked many other drama serials running at the time.
 It starred Feroze Khan and Sana Javed as the lead actors.
 The drama received six nominations at the Lux Style Awards 2019.

 In 2018, she wrote the hit movie Maan Jao Naa with Ahsan Raza Firdousi.
 The movie is a romantic comedy.

 Asma was known for writing content that highlights social issues.
 In 2019 Asma wrote the drama Damsa, a series about child abductions.
 Her drama series Surkh Chandni also touched a social topic of acid attacks.
 The story revolved around an acid attack victim played by Sohai Ali Abro.
 Asma's drama serial Baandi highlighted the topic of ill treatment of maids in Pakistan.

 Asma was also the COO of Crew motion pictures, a production house that produced many of Asma's projects.